 • Zero-trust network access (cited in the top three by 21% of respondents)

-• Identity and access management (17%)
+• Identity and access management (cited in the top three by 17% of respondents)

-• Cloud security posture management (14%)
+• Cloud security posture management (cited in the top three by 14% of respondents)

 But spending more does not correlate with greater cyber maturity.
 Nearly half of the least mature organizations in our survey allocate more than 10% of their IT spend to cyber.
 These companies may be throwing money at the problem, instead of investing strategically.
 They may also be paying the price—literally—for sticking with outdated IT systems, or trying to play catch-up after years of underinvestment.